- Until 6 Months of Age – Feed your pup 3 times a day (breakfast, lunch, dinner)

 If you need assistance finding an obedience school, we will be happy to recommend some to you on our Puppy Resources / Local Doodle Services / Trainers web page.

-Going Home – Your pup is going home to you spayed/neutered, microchipped, and with its 1st set of DAP Vaccines.
+Going Home – Your pup is going home to you microchipped, and with its 1st set of DAP Vaccines.
+Spay/neuter must be completed before your pup is 7 months of age.

 DAP Vaccines include: